Frequently Asked Questions

 Get started by clicking here.

-To help dogs overcome separation anxiety, we use an intricate systematic desensitization protocol combined with sophisticated data tracking and record keeping.
-This is the most efficient and effective technique experts currently have to help dogs who become panicked when alone.
+• To help dogs overcome separation anxiety, we use an intricate systematic desensitization protocol combined with sophisticated data tracking and record keeping.

 These training methods are kind, positive, and force-free.
 We are focused on helping your dog feel safe when alone, directly addressing the root of your dog's anxiety and setting them up for long term success.